blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

  NSERCH:   8  E=     -154.0539432855  GRAD.
 MAX=  0.0000236  R.M.S.=  0.0000093
 ```

 We see the torsion `4,3,2,1` value is zero in the optimized structure.
-Is the electronic demand to maximize planarity and $\pi$-orbital overlap able to completely trump the steric cost of pushing the end groups into close proximity?
+Is the electronic demand to maximize planarity and π-orbital overlap able to completely trump the steric cost of pushing the end groups into close proximity?
 I don’t know about that.
 Look at the `3,2,1` bend.
 It represents the angle in the carbon chain.
 It is 126˚.
 This is much larger than the ideal 120˚ angle.
 The bond angle is being forced to be minimize to fit the atoms steric clash.
 But is this the lowest energy structure for the *s-cis* form of butadiene. {numref}`fig7_1E` shows a diagram for the result of this optimization.

 ```{figure} images/Butadiene7.png
 ---